Pristina: Economy

-Pristina is the transport hub of road, rail and air in Kosovo.
-The city's buses, trains and planes together all serve to maintain a high level of connectivity between Pristina many different districts and beyond.
-Analysis from the Traffic Police have shown that, of 240,000 cars registered in Kosovo, around 100,000 (41%) are from the region of Pristina.
-The Pristina railway station is located near the city centre.

-Pristina effectively has two train stations.
-Pristina railway station lies west of the center, while Fushë Kosovë railway station is Kosovo's railway hub.

-Pristina is serviced by a train that travels through Pristina to Skopje daily.
-The station is located in the industrial section of Pristina.

 Education

 Pristina is the center of education in the country and home to many public and private primary and secondary schools, colleges, academies and universities, located in different areas across the city.
 The University of Pristina is the largest and oldest university of the city and was established in the 20th century.

 Finance, arts, journalism, medicine, dentistry, pharmaceuticals, veterinary programs, and engineering are among the most popular fields for foreigners to undertake in the city.
 This brings a many of young students from other cities and countries to Pristina.
-It is known for its many educational institutions such as University of Pristina, University of Pristina Faculty of Arts and the Academy of Sciences and Arts of Kosovo.
+It is known for its many educational institutions such as University of Pristina, University of Pristina Faculty of Arts and the Academy of Sciences and Arts of Kosovo, and AAB College.

 Among the first schools known in the city were those opened during the Ottoman period.
 Albanians were allowed to attend these schools, most of which were religious, with only few of them being secular.

 The city has numerous libraries, many of which contain vast collections of historic and cultural documents.
 The most important library in terms of historic document collections is the National Library of Kosovo.